screetsec/TheFatRat/README.md

  ## Features!
 - Fully automating msfvenom & Metasploit.
 - Local or remote listener generation.
-- Easily make backdoor with categorized.
+- Easily make backdoors with categorized operating systems.
-- Generate payloads in Various formats.
+- Generate payloads in various formats.
-- Bypass anti-virus backdoors.
+- Bypass anti-viruses.
-- File pumper that you can use for increasing the size of your files.
+- File pumper for increasing exploit file sizes.
-- The ability to detect external IP & Interface address .
+- Detect external IP & interface addresses.
-- Automatically creates AutoRun files for USB / CDROM exploitation
+- Automatically create AutoRun files for USB / CDROM exploitation

 ### But it's shit!
 And your implementation sucks!
 - Yes, you're probably correct.
-Feel free to "not use it".
-And if you want to "make it better" create a pull request.
+Feel free to not use it.
+And if you want to make it better create a pull request.

 # Installation